NoxSeaFox/NoxSeaFox/README.md

 ## Hello there 👋
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning GitHub and C#
 <!--
 - 👋 Hi, I’m @noxseafox
 - 👀 I’m interested in ...